-If you have a purebred dog and mate it to another purebred of the same breed, the puppies will “breed true.”
+If you mate a purebred dog to another purebred of the same breed, the puppies will “breed true.”
 If you breed a Golden Retriever to another Golden, the puppies will look and act like Golden Retrievers.

 You are never sure what you will get if you breed non-purebred dogs (mutts, curs, mongrels, etc.).
 As Forest Gump would say (paraphrasing): “Life is like a box of chocolates.
 You never know what you’re going to get.”
 Similarly, when you mess with dog genetics, you get a box of dog chocolates.
 No two are likely to be exactly the same.

-Unlike mixed breed dogs, the first generation puppies of two different purebred dogs will be very similar.
-If you breed a Golden Retriever with a Poodle, the Goldendoodle, as the pups are called, will be very much the same each time the two dogs produce puppies.
+Unlike mixed-breed dogs, the first-generation puppies of two purebred dogs will be very similar.
+If you breed a Golden Retriever with a Poodle, the Goldendoodle, as the pups are called, will be the same each time the two dogs produce puppies.
 For the first generation, designer dog pups are similar.
 Breeding two Goldendoodles, however, may not have a puppy that is exactly like its parents.

 The breeding of non-purebred dogs is not what we mean by hybrid or “designer dogs.”
 Designer dogs are the offspring of two purebred dogs of different breeds.
-For example, the first designer dog may have been a “Cockapoo,” the mating of a Cocker Spaniel and a Poodle way back in the 1960s.
-(Actually, the 60s doesn’t seem all that way back to me, but that shows my age.)
+For example, the first designer dog may have been a “Cockapoo,” the mating of a Cocker Spaniel and a Poodle in the 1960s.
+(The 60s don’t seem all that way back to me, but that just shows my age.)

 Breeds Commonly Used For Designer Dogs